Christian-Me/healthy-indoors-project/readme.md

 ## project costs

-All components are selected with a price point in mind for everybody participate.
+All components are selected with a price point in mind that everybody can participate.
 Depending where (China or local) you buy the cost can be quite different.
-Local delivery can be 2-3x higher than orders form China including shipping.
+Local delivery can be 2-3x higher than orders form China including shipping. (detailed information on components and where to buy could be found in the near future)

 - sensor node (8€-25€ BME680)
 - monitor node (6€-20€ TFT / 18-30€ e-paper)